 There are times when Fire and Emergency may need to prohibit fires in the open air, outside of the usual fire season changes.
-This control is used very rarely, in exceptional circumstances, for example when:
+These occasions are known as Extreme fire, Red Flag Days or Cross-Over conditions.
+Examples of when we might use these powers are:

-- large or multiple incidents occur that put firefighting resources under strain - extreme fire weather conditions occur during a restricted fire season, e.g. strong dry winds, high temperatures associated with very low humidity - emergency events occur, e.g. a rupture of the Marsden Point fuel pipeline, increasing the fire hazard in a specific area.
+large or multiple incidents occur that put firefighting resources under strain

+- extreme fire weather conditions occur during a restricted fire season, e.g. strong dry winds, high temperatures associated with very low humidity - emergency events occur, e.g. a rupture of the Marsden Point fuel pipeline, increasing the fire hazard in a specific area.